Although Bronwen has only a small garden, she continues to be interested in gardens, plants, and the bugs that eat them.

-- Indoors.
-There is a surprising variety of decorative plants suitable for growing in indoor containers, ranging from tiny cacti, to miniature bonsai, to decorative flowers like African Violets (Saint Paulia) that will last for months.
+There is a surprising variety of decorative plants suitable for growing in indoor containers, ranging from tiny cacti to miniature bonsai, to decorative flowers like African violets (Saint Paulia) that will last for months.
 String-of-hearts is fun, too.
-Among shade loving plants there are about one hundred different types of ferns, the most popular of which is probably the maidenhair and even that has different varieties.
+Among shade-loving plants, there are about 100 different types of ferns, the most popular of which is probably the maidenhair—and even that has different varieties.
 For seasonal plants, spring bulbs can be grown indoors and include mini daffodils or even full-sized daffodils if you have the space and light.
 The perfume of hyacinths can be a little overpowering in a small space, but they are such fun to watch grow.
 Then there are good-sized palms of several different kinds and some small, slow-growing shrubs that only require watering occasionally.

-2. Outdoors.
 There are so many containers that are suitable for growing decorative plants outdoors.
-They include huge terracotta tubs, large to small plastic pots, wall containers, hanging baskets.
+They include huge terracotta tubs, large to small plastic pots, wall containers, and hanging baskets.

-- Small Containers: For smaller pots there is so much choice, including the bulbs and annuals mentioned above.
-Some more suggestions of colourful flowers include different types of dwarf and carpet roses, small fuschias and small azaleas.
+- Small Containers: For smaller pots, there is so much choice, including the bulbs and annuals mentioned above.
+Some more suggestions of colourful flowers include different types of dwarf and carpet roses, small fuchsias, and small azaleas.

-- Medium-Sized Containers: These include Bergenia and I think there are about eight different species of these perennials.
-They are particularly useful as if grown in the sun they produce lovely flowers and if in the shade the leaves become an interesting focal point.
-Other ideas include Canna Lilies, Begonias, Chincherinchees, Azaleas, and Liliums.
+- Medium-Sized Containers: These include Bergenia, and I think there are about eight different species of these perennials.
+They are particularly useful as, if grown in the sun, they produce lovely flowers; if in the shade, the leaves become an interesting focal point.
+Other ideas include canna lilies, begonias, chincherinchees, azaleas, and liliums.
 Some of these make great cut flowers.

-- Hanging Baskets and Wall Containers: For these containers you may decide to try annuals like petunia, Lobelia, Sweet Alice or some of the spreading and hanging perennials, or if it is a shady spot a decorative fern of some kind.
+- Hanging Baskets and Wall Containers: For these containers, you may decide to try annuals like petunia, lobelia, Sweet Alice, or some of the spreading and hanging perennials.
+If it is a shady spot, you may try a decorative fern of some kind.

 - Larger Containers: Decorative plants that are suitable for larger containers include daphne and larger azaleas.
-Boxus grows slowly, but is really useful if you want to try your hand at topiary.
-Plants suitable for larger tubs include flowering fruit trees, such as the flowering cherry, rhododendrons, lilacs and camelias.
-Small bulb plants or annuals can go well around the edges of large container gardens; such plants include anemone, freesias and Lachenalia (Soldier Boys); even Christmas lilies, daffodils, dwarf agapanthus and snowflakes may be suitable.
+Boxus grows slowly, but it's really useful if you want to try your hand at topiary.
+Plants suitable for larger tubs include flowering fruit trees, such as the flowering cherry, rhododendrons, lilacs, and camelias.
+Small bulb plants or annuals can go well around the edges of large container gardens; such plants include anemone, freesias, and Lachenalia (Soldier Boys).
+Even Christmas lilies, daffodils, dwarf agapanthus, and snowflakes may be suitable.

 - Larger Containers: Then there are the dwarf varieties of several edible plants or fruit trees that can be grown indoors if you have a suitable position.
 Some dwarf fruit trees have grafts so that, for example, more than one kind of apple can be grown on the same tree.
 Of course, although the trees may be dwarf, the fruit is not.
 One interesting plant that can be grown indoors is the dwarf banana.
 I haven't tried it yet, but I'm sure it would be fun.

-Other plants that grow well in medium sized containers include strawberries, tomatoes, baby carrots, chilli, some species of cucumber, baby leaf spinach, butter and other kinds of lettuce, dwarf beans, even parsnips and turnips.
+Other plants that grow well in medium-sized containers include strawberries, tomatoes, baby carrots, chili, some species of cucumber, baby leaf spinach, butter and other kinds of lettuce, dwarf beans, parsnips, and turnips.
 I also grow asparagus in long tubs.
 As this plant will continue to grow for many years it is a good idea to use a container that will last and that will be deep enough to contain the roots of the asparagus.
 It is a very satisfying and rewarding plant to grow and can be eaten either raw or cooked.

 - Containers.
 Although we are mostly discussing the choice of plants to put in containers, thought must be put into the types of containers to be used.
 Most of the containers in my illustrations are simple and inexpensive.
 They're not looking their best, either, as it was winter when I took these photographs.
 However, this last pot is quite attractive, but it was not a good choice.
 It contains a small loquat tree.
 There are no drainage holes in the pot and when it rains the pot fills with water.
 Sometimes I forget to tip it out and I'm surprised the plant is still alive with such wet feet.
 Moral: choose containers carefully.